 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Common cold symptoms; cough; headache; nose or throat irritation.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain; difficult, frequent, or painful urination; eye pain or discomfort; fainting; irregular heartbeat; nausea or vomiting; new or worsening trouble breathing; red eyes; shortness of breath; sudden, unexplained weight gain; swelling of the hands, ankles, legs, or feet; vision changes (eg, blurred vision, visual halos, seeing bright colors around lights); weak urine streams or drips.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); chest pain; difficult, frequent, or painful urination; eye pain or discomfort; fainting; irregular heartbeat; nausea or vomiting; new or worsening trouble breathing; red eyes; shortness of breath; sudden, unexplained weight gain; swelling of the hands, ankles, legs, or feet; vision changes (eg, blurred vision, visual halos, seeing bright colors around lights); weak urine streams or drips.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of aclidinium powder: